josephjzhao/KMSubtraction/README.md

-Acknowldegements: The authors would like to thank Assistant Professor Justin Silverman, College of Information Science and Technology, Penn State University, USA, for clarifying enquiries regarding the use of the Hungarian algorithm for bipartite matching.
+Acknowldegements: The authors would like to thank Assistant Professor Justin Silverman, College of Information Science and Technology, Penn State University, USA, for clarifying enquiries regarding the use of the Hungarian algorithm for bipartite matching and Associate Professor Hyungwon Choi for guiding us through the development of this package.

 ### **References**